 Free publication under Gold OA in all ECS journals.

-EPFL affiliated authors can now publish in Open Access at no cost in more than 2,000 hybrid and fully Gold OA journals (see the titles’ list.
+EPFL affiliated authors can now publish in Open Access at no cost in more than 2,000 hybrid and fully Gold OA journals (see the titles’ list).
 Cell Press titles, the Lancet and some selected society journals are not included in the agreement).
-The agreement is valid for articles submitted after January 1, 2020.

-For the authors, a workflow has been put in place by the publisher: once the publication is accepted, the corresponding author is notified that this can be published in Gold OA in the frame of the Read and Publish Agreement.
-The corresponding author has to specify his/her affiliation and research funding and has to choose a creative commons license for the dissemination of the article (CC-BY or CC-BY-NC-ND).
+Once the publication is accepted, the corresponding author is notified that the paper can be published in Gold OA in the frame of the R&P agreement.
+The corresponding author has to specify his/her affiliation and the research funding and has to choose a creative commons license for the dissemination of the article (CC-BY or CC-BY-NC-ND).
 The EPFL Library validates the eligibility of the author.

 For the three first years (2020, 2021, and 2022), the number of Gold OA articles taken in charge is restricted at a national level (2850, 3000, and 3150 publications, respectively).
+The offer is valid as long as the quota of submitted papers in the corresponding year is not used up.
 If in any year the maximum number of APCs is exceeded, or if the eligibility of the authors has not been validated by EPFL, the OA invoice will be directly sent to authors (in the case of hybrid OA, the decision can be reverted).
 From 2023, the number of Open Access publications will be unlimited.

 APCs of EPFL authors (the corresponding author must be affiliated to EPFL) in PLoS journals are fully and directly covered by the Library.